Keeping Holiday Greenery Fresh

 If you buy it, give the needles the old Christmas tree test and bend them.
 If they are brown or they break, buy elsewhere.
 Other tips:

-• Buy or harvest greenery as close to when you plan to use them as possible.
+• Buy or harvest greenery as close to when you plan to use it as possible.

 • Plan on putting fresh greens up just a week or two before Christmas.

-• If you must buy greenery early, keep it outside until needed.
+• If you buy greenery early, keep it outside until needed.

-• Before you put that wreath on the door or drape the garlands, soak them overnight in the bathtub so they can absorb as much water as possible.
+• Before you put that wreath on the door or drape the garlands, soak overnight in the bathtub so that it absorbs as much water as possible.

 • If you bring branches home to make your swags, garlands, and wreaths, re-cut the ends and pound them with a hammer so they will absorb more water.
 Then soak them overnight in the tub.